Stop Orphaned Data: The Guide to Nested Schema.org Architecture

 Inside the offers, open the offeredBy property.
 Nest your Organization schema here.

-Comparison: Flat vs. Nested Architecture
+Flat vs. Nested Architecture

 Feature

-Flat Schema (The Old Way)
+Flat Schema (Old Way)

-Nested Schema (The Agent Way)
+Nested Schema (Agent Way)

 Structure